 Note that MRAID failover support has been updated on the SDK side.
-Please follow the list below to ensure that as a publisher your SDK version does support this functionality:
+Follow the list below to ensure that, as a publisher, your SDK version does support this functionality:

-MRAID interstitials and banners, failover works [as of iOS SDK = 3.4]
+- MRAID interstitials and banners: failover works as of iOS SDK v3.4+

-MRAID banner: failover works [as of Android SDK = 3.5]
+- MRAID banner: failover works as of Android SDK v3.5+

-MRAID interstitial: failover works [as of Android SDK = 4.16]
+- MRAID interstitial: failover works as of Android SDK v4.16+

-If the network is not able to implement it on their end, make sure to move the network to the end of your waterfall to avoid issues with fill rate and revenue loss for the ad unit.
+If the ad network cannot implement the failover tag on their end, move the network to the end of your waterfall to avoid issues with fill rate and revenue loss for the ad unit.

-MoPub failover tag should be called synchronously, before any other content.
-If not implemented properly, there have been known impression discrepancies and problems with the delivery of budgeted line items.
+Call the MoPub failover tag synchronously, before any other content.
+When the failover tag is not implemented properly, impression discrepancies and problems with the delivery of budgeted line items have been reported.

-Synchronously: scripts are loaded sequentially, one after another, starting with the <head> tag
+Synchronously: Scripts are loaded sequentially, one after another, starting with the

-Asynchronously: some scripts can be loaded simultaneously; this implementation can result in MoPub to recognize the load as if it’s a full ad response and fire an impression pixel when there is no ad shown to the user.
+Asynchronously: Some scripts can be loaded simultaneously; this implementation can cause MoPub to erroneously identify the load as a full ad response, and fire an impression pixel when there is no ad shown to the user.

 When you traffic the MoPub failover tag as a response, it loads in the webview.

-Once the network lets MoPub know that there is “no fill” by calling our failover tag, same ad request moves down the waterfall after appending
+Once the network tells MoPub that there is “no fill” by calling our failover tag, the same ad request moves down the waterfall after appending

 TWITTER, MOPUB, and the Bird logo are trademarks of Twitter, Inc. or its affiliates.
 All third party logos and trademarks included are the property of their respective owners.